THANK YOU TO OUR NEWEST SPONSOR:

 In 1998 the Alliance of Information and Referral Systems (AIRS), United Way of America, United Way 2-1-1 (Atlanta, GA), United Way of Connecticut, Florida Alliance of Information and Referral Services, Inc. and Texas Information and Referral Network filed a petition for nationwide assignment of an abbreviated dialing code for access to community information and referral services; two years later the Federal Communications Commission, in a unanimous decision, concluded that “assigning an N11 code for such purposes is in the national interest.”
 Since that time, communities and states across the country have been implementing 2-1-1 systems into their infrastructure, allowing them to connect residents with important health and human service resources, as well as provide disaster-related information in times of natural or man-made disasters.

 In SLO County, Hotline implemented 2-1-1 in 2007.
-Unfortunately, due to limited funding streams, Hotline was forced to close its doors in 2009.
-To preserve these important services, United Way of San Luis Obispo County and Transitions-Mental Health Association stepped in; today, information and referral calls are still answered by knowledgeable, bilingual call specialists, and Transitions provides more in-depth crisis and support counseling when callers have immediate mental health needs.
+In 2009, SLO hotline was split: the 2-1-1 call service became a program of United Way of San Luis Obispo County, while the mental health and crisis service became the SLO Hotline program of Transitions-Mental Health Association and is accredited by the American Association of Suicidology.
+Today, information and referral calls are still answered by knowledgeable, bilingual call specialists, and Transitions provides more in-depth crisis and support counseling when callers have immediate mental health needs.
 The mental health hotline phone number is 1-800-783-0607.

 2-1-1 services in SLO County would not be possible, however, without tremendous support from the community; we would like to thank the following organizations for their contributions.